SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 Because the use of SDP to describe RTP over QUIC transport relies heavily on terminology introduced in {{!I-D.ietf-avtcore-rtp-over-quic}}, the definitions in that document are prerequisite for understanding this document, and those terms are included here by reference.

-# Protocol identifiers {#idents-atts}
+# New SDP Protocol identifiers {#idents-atts}

-This document reuses the following AVP profiles, in order to allow existing SIP and RTCWEB RTP applications to migrate more easily to RTP over QUIC:
+This document reuses the following AVP profiles from {{SDP-protos}}, in order to allow existing SIP and RTCWEB RTP applications to migrate more easily to RTP over QUIC:

  * RTP/AVP ("RTP Profile for Audio and Video Conferences with Minimal Control"), as defined in {{!RFC3551}}.
  * RTP/AVPF ("Extended RTP Profile for Real-time Transport Control Protocol (RTCP)-Based Feedback (RTP/AVPF)"), as defined in {{!RFC4585}}.